ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     delete
+      Deletes specific systems from the message scope list.

-      Deletes the systems from this field.
+      This removes only the specified systems from the existing list (DELMSCOPE).

+      This option is mutually exclusive with :literal:`add` and :literal:`remove`.

       | **required**: False
       | **type**: list